Camera Sensor Size Comparison – Complete Sensor Size Chart Explained

 The green part is the camera’s sensor.
 This captures the light and creates the image.

-• Full frame sensor – 35mm along its longest edge (based on the old 35mm negative size).
+• Full Frame Sensor – 35mm along its longest edge (based on 35mm film)

-• APS-C Sensor (also known as Crop Sensor) – 22mm along it’s longest edge.
+• APS-C Sensor (Crop Sensor) – approx. 22mm along its longest edge

 Camera sensor size comparison chart